streamjoin/forkbase-doc/installation/install-deps.md

     export SHARE_HOME="/path/to/dependency/share"
     export NCORES="$(cat /proc/cpuinfo | grep "cpu cores" | uniq | awk '{print $NF}')"

+Ensure the current user has write permission to the folder path specified by `SHARE_HOME`; otherwise, you may need administrative privileges for running installation, e.g., by adding `sudo` in front of `make install`.

 Note that the parallelism of compilation is set to the number of CPU cores by default, as defined in the `NCORES` environment variable.
 You may change it to any parallelism as you want.